nathonius/trello-xlsx/README.md

 Trello doesn't allow you to export your board to CSV or XSLX if you don't pay for their "business class" model - only JSON.
 I think that's pretty lame, so I wrote this little python script to convert the JSON to an XLSX file.

 It spits out a XLSX workbook where each sheet is one of the lists on the given Trello board.
+The output is pretty ugly, but it's a starting point.

 ### Usage
 Basic usage: